This post may contain affiliate links. Please read our disclosure policy.

 Here is how I serve this spaghetti sauce from the slow cooker to my family and guests:

-- Spoon this homemade spaghetti sauce over your favorite noodles—such as spaghetti, angel hair, or bucatini.
+- Spoon this homemade spaghetti sauce over your favorite noodles—such as standard spaghetti, angel hair, or bucatini.
 Try zucchini noodles if you’re keeping it low-carb.

 - Serve it up with garlic bread, breadsticks, or any crusty bread you love to round out the meal.